pinout-xyz/Pinout.xyz/README.md

 # About this project

-The contents of this GitHub repository are used to build http://pinout.xyz and its translated subdomains.
+The contents of this project  GitHub repository are used to build http://pinout.xyz and its translated in subdomains.

 This project aims to build a consistent workflow behind the Pinout.xyz front-end, gather useful information about the Raspberry Pi GPIO interface and add-on boards, and invite board manufacturers to produce their own "overlay" files which describe which pins their Pi add-ons use.

-We hope that by making this project open and extensible we will invite not only contributions of board pinouts, but translations too.
+We hope that by making this project open and extensible we will invite not only contributions of board pinouts, but also the translations too.

 # Reporting Issues & Making Suggestions

-If you've spotted an error, ommission or have a suggestion, raise an [issue](https://github.com/Gadgetoid/Pinout.xyz/issues).
+If you've spotted an error, ommission or have a suggestion,  please raise an [issue](https://github.com/Gadgetoid/Pinout.xyz/issues).
 Feedback on every aspect of the site or this repository is welcome!

 # Contributing